snowdrop/secured-example/README.md

 If, it has been successfully granted, then a token will be issued that the application will use for the subsequent calls.

 The project is split into two Apache Maven modules - `app` and `sso`.
-The `App` module exposes the REST Service using WildflySwarm.
+The `App` module exposes the REST Service using Spring Boot.
 The `sso` module is a submodule link to the [redhat-sso](https://github.com/obsidian-toaster-quickstarts/redhat-sso) project that contains the OpenShift objects required to deploy the Red Hat SSO Server 7.0 as well as a Java command line client driver to access this secured endpoint.